LucasLegendre/eggshell_review/README.md

 # eggshell_review

-Contains datasets, phylogenetic trees, and R code related to analyses for the eggshell review project, as published in Legendre et al. (2022).
+Contains the dataset, phylogenetic tree, and R code related to analyses for the eggshell review project, as published in Legendre et al. (2022).

 File description: